 The costs of the German printing and media industry are rising continuously.
 However, many companies are unable to pass these increases on to their customers due to the ongoing competitive pressure.
-Sales and profits in the industry fell in 2018.
+Sales and profits in the industry fell in 2020 and 2021.
 Nevertheless, companies are still willing to invest.
-This is the result of this year's industry survey conducted by the bvdm, in which around 420 companies again took part in January.

 Based on these facts (fewer companies but constant industry turnover), it is easy to deduce that the number of orders for existing print shops is rising.

 In addition, print service providers report that the print run per print job is constantly decreasing, while the customers' call for personalized print products is getting louder and louder, thus also the call for digital printing: small print runs can be implemented quickly, efficiently and comparatively inexpensively using digital printing.

 Critical aspect: the margins are low for print service providers – just to remind you: the rising prices cannot be passed on to the consumer due to the high competitive pressure; with every manual intervention the margin decreases further...

 The solution: Automation!
 Let recurring work steps and processes in the value chain run automatically via software.
 This lowers the error rate, increases the job throughput and obtains/increases the margin per job.